david-nine/jquery-weather/README.md

 # Weather web page

-This project has with an objective create a web page using public free apis using jquery
+This project has with an objective create a web page using public free apis with jquery